Psiale/todolist/README.md

 ## 🧬 The Project Brief

+<strong>N.B.
+This app was designed as a mobile first app so to get the best experience, we recommend [accessing the app](https://mtodo-list.netlify.app/) from your phone!</strong>

 This is a project to be included by all students at [Microverse](https://www.microverse.org/) as part of the Javascript module.